 Education and Clinical Training

-The level of education and clinical training required to earn a dental degree, and the high academic standards of dental schools, are on par with those of medical schools and are essential to preparing dentists for the safe and effective practice of modern oral health care.
+The level of education and clinical training required to earn a DMD degree, and the high academic standards of dental schools, are on par with those of medical schools and are essential to preparing dentists for the safe and effective practice of modern oral health care.

 Most dental students have earned Bachelor of Science degrees or their equivalent, and all have passed rigorous admission examinations.
+They arrive with a strong background and graduate from the LMU College of Dental Medicine as thoughtful and skillful dentists.